Every student, every year

 Mental Health and Well-Being

-Stanford Counseling and Psychological Services (CAPS) is dedicated to student mental health and well-being.
-Gifts through The Stanford Fund help expand appointment capacity to assist students in need and enable the hiring of additional CAPS counselors with specialized experience, such as substance abuse and addiction support.
+Stanford Counseling and Psychological Services (CAPS) is dedicated to providing student mental health and well-being services.
+Gifts through The Stanford Fund help expand appointment capacity to assist students in need and enable the hiring of additional CAPS counselors with specialized experience in areas like substance abuse and addiction support.

-Service: You promoted public welfare and inspired acts of service
+Service: you promote public welfare and inspire acts of service

 Ready to make your annual gift?